 A substantial portion of our products and raw materials are commodities whose prices fluctuate as market supply and demand fundamentals change.
 Since we are exposed to commodity price risk, we periodically enter into contracts to purchase natural gas for anticipated production needs to manage risk related to changes in prices of natural gas commodities.
 Generally, these contracts are considered normal purchases because they provide for the purchase of natural gas that will be delivered in quantities expected to be used over a reasonable period of time in the normal course of business, these contracts are exempt from the accounting and reporting requirements relating to derivatives.
-As discussed in Note 6, during the first nine months of 2020, we entered into certain natural gas contracts, which are accounted for on a mark-to-market basis.
-At September 30, 2020, these natural gas contracts included 1.0 million MMBtus of natural gas and therefore a \$0.10 change in natural gas price would impact pre-tax operating results by approximately \$0.1 million.
+At March 31, 2021, we had no outstanding natural gas contracts, which are accounted for on a mark-to-market basis.